7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - More features than a simple visual planner needs

-Best for: Teams and agencies managing many platforms who want review management and DM automation.
+Best for: teams and agencies running many platforms who want review management and DM automation.

 - Evergreen libraries and recurring time slots on every plan